JimHokanson/adinstruments_sdk_matlab/ReadMe.md

 It allows you to read LabChart files into MATLAB and to create your own LabChart files.

 **Only works with Windows.
-This is a ADInstruments issue.
+This is an ADInstruments issue.
 I can't fix it**

 My less-polished Python version: https://github.com/JimHokanson/adinstruments_sdk_python